uwbiot/IPv6OverBluetoothLowEnergyMesh/README.md

 GATT client code uses the Windows DeviceWatcher class to scan for nearby BLE devices, queries them for the previously mentioned GATT server services, and writes packets to nearby supported devices when a packet is received either from the driver or over the air.

-For detailed information about this library, see the ReadMe.txt file in the `Libraries/Bluetooth/IPv6ToBleBluetoothGattLibrary` directory.
+For detailed information about this library, see the ReadMe.md file in the `Libraries/Bluetooth/IPv6ToBleBluetoothGattLibrary` directory.

 ### Bluetooth Advertisement library